dog-tor/misc/README.md

 # Misc
-This repository contains some security configurations and commands I have saved over the years.
+This repository contains some security configurations such as iptables firewall settings and commands I have saved over the years.